dlhamilton/LPSB-Learn-GCSE-CS/README.md

 | ![lighthouse result spec page](assets/media/lighthouse_specification_pages.webp) |

 ### Manual Testing
-- I have tested that this page works in diffeent web browsers.
+- I have tested that this page works in different web browsers.
-    - google, d and m
-    - safari, d , m
-    - firefox
+- I have tested that the project is responsive and works with different device sizes.
+It looks good and functions as normal.
+- I have tested all links, internal and external.
+They go to the correct destination and open in the correct way.
+- I have tested that all text and fonts are readable and easy to understand.
+- I have tested that the correct data is passed when the forms are submitted.

+This is a sample of shots of what the site looks like on different devices.

+#### Desktop
 |Safari 13.1.1|Firefox 103.0.2|Chrome 104.0.5112.79|
 | ----------- | ------------- | ------------------ |
 |![safari index page](assets/media/safari_index.webp)|![firefox index page](assets/media/firefox_index.webp)|![chrome index page](assets/media/chrome_index.webp)|